CoalterIO/ebiten-video/README.md

 -first, make sure you have your png sequence in a folder where the folder name is the same as the png prefix ie. video/video001.png

--secondly, add the local path to the png sequence
+-secondly, add the local path to the png sequence (ie. video/video001.png)
 ```go
 const filename = "video"
 ```